natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29SMT.md

 When it comes to BVR, the MiG-29SMT dominates with the R-27ER missiles that have long range and acceptable overload, and its powerful radar that has a lot of special features and acceptable range.
 This, along with the new SPO-150 RWR that increases situational awareness by giving information about the exact vehicle that's pinging the MiG-29SMT, makes it perfect for BVR combat.

 The MiG-29SMT is also strong in close-range engagements.
 It carries the R-73, which is an extremely effective heat-seeking missile with 40G overload and great range for its type.
 You'll want to use it in unpredictable ways where the enemy won't expect it to track reliably to avoid being flared away by using the missile's wide gimbal limits.

+While the recently added [[R-77]] isn't a strong of a BVR missile as the [[R-27ER]], the MiG-29SMT proves to be a great platform for it.
+The maneuverability coupled with its extended range essentially makes it a "longer ranged [[R-73]]". the best way to use them is to try to shoot at targets that are flying relatively fast (around 800 m/s relative closing speed) and at 20 to 25 kms.
+Farther shots are not worth it as the R-77 is not as long ranged as its competitors unless you are flying very fast at very high altitudes and your targets appears unmoving or unaware.

+Due to the higher speed bleed of the MiG-29SMT compared to the [[Su-27SM]] and its contemporaries, it is better to fly it at low to medium altitudes (up to 3000 metres) where the denser air will allow you to turn without losing too much speed and provide your engines with better thrust to accelerate away.
+Higher altitude flight paths can be attempted, just be extremely careful.

 '''CAS (Close Air Support)/Ground Attack'''